 On January 3rd, 2021, 11 coal miners in Balochistan, Pakistan, were kidnapped and killed.
-Armed ISIS assailants identified the minors as Shia Muslims before dragging them from the minor’s shared residence to a location known as “Pindal Goath” by locals.
-The minor’s hands were tied behind their backs and shot close range.
+Armed ISIS assailants identified the miners as Shia Muslims before dragging them from the miner’s shared residence to a location known as “Pindal Goath” by locals.
+The miner’s hands were tied behind their backs and shot close range.
 Sources report that several victims’ throats were also slit.
 Upon discovery, the bodies were blood-soaked and bruised; six were dead, and 5 others died en route to the hospital.

 Some sources report the ISIS assailants were between 20-25 individuals.

 The attack has incited protests all over Pakistan.
 Angry and hurt, families of victims have placed the miners’ bodies on the road, refusing to bury their loved ones in protest of the lack of official action to apprehend the assailants and protect Hazara Shia Muslims in the country.

 Among the mourners was Bani Zara Begi, who lost her 30-year-old brother Chaman Ali, two cousins, 18-year-old Naseem Ali, and 45-year-old Uzair.
 Begi stated in an interview that her cousin Naseem was only recently married.

 She stated, “This is the destruction of ten families.
 Each family has its own story.
 I can’t face my brother Chaman Ali’s five children.”

 Another mourner was Masooma Yaqub Ali, who lost her only brother Muhammad Sadiq and four other male relatives, 18-year-old Bhanja Ahmad Shah, uncles Sher Muhammad, 20, and Muhammad Anwar, 30, and cousin Muhammad Ahsan.